zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

   * O is the decoder output with regards to encoder input

   * G is the text generation, after replacing the latent vector (z) by gaussian distribution
-           * the latent vector is directly sampled from gaussian, disconnected from encoder
+      * the latent vector is directly sampled from unit gaussian, disconnected from encoder